rswinkle/rswinkle.github.io/blog/quicksort_runtimes.md

 a week or so.
 Hopefully it'll help motivate me to make more progress on my programming projects so I'll have something to say.
-In addition, maybe I'll eventually make this site look like it wasn't build in the 90's.
+In addition, maybe I'll eventually make this site look like it wasn't built in the 90's.

+STATUS UPDATE 2/4/16: epic failure, recommitting.

 Anyway, I've been tinkering with my collection of sorting algorithms and the benchmarking program I wrote for them years ago.
 I've